New Jersey Divorce and Legal Separation

-If you are considering a divorce in New Jersey, but are still on good terms with your spouse, you may be able to obtain a New Jersey uncontested divorce.
-The uncontested divorce process is generally the most amicable and cost-effective way to dissolve your marriage and resolve all issues regarding:
+If you are considering an NJ divorce, but are still on good terms with your spouse, you may be able to obtain a New Jersey uncontested divorce.
+The uncontested divorce process is generally the most amicable and cost-efficient way to dissolve your marriage and resolve all issues regarding:

 Out of State, International, and Military Divorces

-There are jurisdictional requirements that may affect your divorce proceedings; therefore, you will need an experienced New Jersey divorce lawyer on your side to help you understand if New Jersey has jurisdiction.
-If this state does have jurisdiction, then our attorneys will review all of the available remedies and map out the next course of action.
+If you or your spouse are living outside of the State of New Jersey, or are actively stationed elsewhere, then you may still qualify to obtain an out of state divorce, international divorce, or a military divorce in NJ.
+There are jurisdictional requirements that must be met in order to have New Jersey accept your matter; therefore, you will need an experienced NJ divorce lawyer on your side to help you understand if New Jersey has jurisdiction.
+If the state does have jurisdiction, then the NJ divorce lawyers at Weinberger Law Group, LLC will review all of the available remedies and map out the next course of action.

-If you are considering a divorce in new Jersey, your initial instinct may be to handle your own divorce.
-Before you move forward with this approach, you should consider the complications associated with this type of divorce proceeding, and the complexities surrounding important divorce issues, such as child custody, support, and asset division.
+If you are considering an NJ divorce, your initial instinct may be to handle your own divorce.
+Before you move forward with this approach, you should consider the complications associated with an NJ divorce, and the complexities surrounding important divorce issues, such as child custody, support, and asset division.

-Unfortunately, many people who attempt to handle their own divorce often overlook significant legal details that not only lead to problems in the future, but can require lengthy and extensive legal work to correct.
-Protect your legal rights and safeguard your future by retaining the services of a Weinberger Law Group divorce lawyer whose entire legal practice is devoted exclusively to New Jersey divorce, family, and matrimonial law.
+Unfortunately, many people who attempt to handle their own NJ divorce often overlook significant legal details that not only lead to problems in the future, but can require lengthy and extensive legal work to correct.
+Protect your legal rights and safeguard your future by retaining the services of an NJ divorce lawyer whose entire legal practice is devoted exclusively to New Jersey divorce, family, and matrimonial law.